leslyclopez11/hmpl-lang.github.io/README.md

 ## Template

-The main tag when working with hmpl-js is `template`.
+The main tag when working with hmpl is `template`.
 This tag allows you to post content almost anywhere.
 This makes it possible to work with a table and other 'specific' tags.

 > When working with template, all `script` tags are removed by the module.